 In this post: website down?
 Does your website work and function properly?
 Does your web guy respond in a timely manner AND can he fix it?
 Does it display well on smartphones, tablets and desktop computers?
 Does it meet your needs and wants?
 Does it meet the needs of your customers?

 It’s a small thing but we believe it’s important to check to see if your website is live and functioning every day.
 If you visit your site every day, you’ll know.
 If you don’t, typically you’ll need to wait for a kind customer to track you down – most won’t.
 The majority will quickly move on … searching for information elsewhere.
-An offline website is the equivalent of boarding up your business or not paying your phone or Internet service provider.
+An offline website is an equivalent of boarding up your business or not paying your phone or Internet service provider.
 In essence, you’ve shut down your customer’s ability to reach your company and purchase your products or services.

 Your website is your door to the world.
 It should be open 24/7 and functioning properly.

 We find that those who reach out to us with website issues or challenges say one of a number of things:

 - Our web vendor hasn’t responded to our calls and emails within the last 24 hours as promised.
 This happens often.

 - Our web vendor wants us to email him whenever we have a question.
 It doesn’t matter if the answer requires a simple yes or a no or something that I totally don’t understand.
 Sometimes, I need someone to talk me through the issue.

 - It’s a he-said, she-said problem.
 Our tech guy says the issue is with the website; the web vendor says it’s a network problem.

 - Our website is slow – the pages take a very long time to load.

 - Our customers call or email often asking lots of the same questions.
 The answers are all on the website.

 - The site displays weirdly on my smartphone.